daz-b-like/ProCam2D_Godot4.x/README.md

 	camera._target_position = snapped_target
 ```

-You can then add it to the camera like so:
+The addon will now show up on the list of resources.
+You can then add it to the camera through the inspector or like so:

 ```gdscript
 var grid_addon = PCamGrids.new()